5G on Rogers FAQs

 To enable call forwarding:

-1. On the Home screen of your Polycom phone, select the “Forward” icon or press the More key, then press the Forward button.
+1. On the home screen of your Polycom phone, select the forward icon or press the more key, then press the forward button.

-2. Select the Forwarding Type (Always, No answer or Busy)
+2. Select the forwarding type (always, no answer or busy).

-3. Enter the number to which you would like calls forwarded in the Contact box and press the ‘Enable‘ key
+3. Enter the number to which you would like calls forwarded in the contact box and press the enable key.

 To disable call forwarding:

-3. Press the Disable key.
+• Press the disable key.

-2. Dial the 2nd number.
+2. Dial the second number.

 VoIP FAQs for Techs